apache/kylin/website/_docs/tutorial/setup_systemcube.md

   </tr>
   <tr>
     <td>EXCEPTION</td>
     <td>the exception of a rpc call.
-If no exception, "NULL" is used</td>
+If no exception，"NULL" is used</td>
   </tr>
 </table>